hund030/TeamsFx_Wiki_review/Embed-a-dashboard-canvas-in-Teams.md

 ### Step 4: Add the widget to the dashboard

-1. Go to `tabs/src/views/dashboards/SampleDashboard.tsx`, if you want create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
+1. Go to `src/views/dashboards/SampleDashboard.tsx`, if you want to create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
 2. Update your `dashboardLayout()` method to add the widget to the dashboard:

 ```tsx